 Again, we presume that the core values of liberal democracy are cherished by a majority of degrowthists.
-We just point to the fundamental risk that the values of the open society be unintentionally abandoned.
+We just point to the fundamental risk that these liberal values be unintentionally abandoned.
 Imagine this scenario: disappointment with existing institutions leads to welcoming institutional breakdown in the hope of rebuilding a more just society out of the debris, whereupon "true democracy" fails to materialize and the values of liberal cosmopolitanism are sacrificed somewhere along the way.